 - Illinoisans of color are 2 to 3 times more likely to not have health insurance.

 These disparities threaten the economic and social well-being of our state.
-The racial wealth gap that exists between whites and people of color requires a systemic response.
-Our policy agenda aims to help close the racial wealth gap in Illinois.
+The racial wealth divide that exists between white people and people of color requires a systemic response.
+Our policy agenda aims to help close the racial wealth divide in Illinois.

 Content related to this policy

 A coalition of more than 110 lenders, elected officials, faith leaders and consumer advocates...Read more

 For Immediate Release: January 13, 2021 Contact: Abe Scarr, Illinois PIRG, firstname.lastname@example.org,...Read more